nickeubank/python-for-social-scientists/source/2_basic_python.rst

 Python and iPython
 -------------------

 At its core, Python has a simple, text-based interactive interface.
 However, there is also a program called `iPython` many people use when working interactively with Python. `iPython` is just a little program that sits between the user and Python itself that adds a few bells and whistles to make it a little easier to work with.
 What `iPython` can do is not really important here; what is important is that you not be surprised if you find different tutorials working with slightly different interfaces.
+(If you see a tutorial with something called `Jupyter` notebooks, that's basically a special document that runs `iPython`).

 You can tell if someone is using Python or `iPython` by looking at the prompt on the screen.
 Python always has a simple three arrow icon (`>>>`). iPython has a more colorful interface that looks like this: